satya-coder663/dcel/pydcel/README.md

 The library provides classes for `Point`, `Vertex`, and `Edge` which can be used to construct a `DCEL`.

 The `Dcel` takes 2 arguments:
-- list containing touples of points as input.
+- list containing tuples of points as input.
-- list containing touples of edges as input.
+- list containing tuples of edges as input.

 ```python
 from dcel import Dcel